 PiAf matches talented and passionate college graduates with organizations working across Africa for yearlong service placements.
-Our Fellows help our host organizations make meaningful changes on the ground, and are forever changed themselves in the process.
-Since our founding in 1999, we've sent nearly 400 Fellows to Africa.
+Our Fellows help our host organizations make meaningful changes on the ground, and are themselves forever changed in the process.
+Since our founding in 1999, we've sent nearly 450 Fellows to Africa.
 They've helped improve education and public health, source fresh water and alternative energy, increase family incomes, and so much more.